DennisSheets/Liftoff/README.md

 A users experience starts with a welcome page where they will set a zip code, their preferred language, see a welcome message, and an emigration related news feed.
 From here, they can drill down on the "Need to Knows" like "get an I-94#" and "Get a Work Permit".
 Each "Need to Know" link will take them to a page that has brief description, a link of relevant resources, and if appropriate a Google Map of relevant locations with 250 miles".

-An Admin will be able to login to add more admins, edit the content on each page, and add new "Need to Knows".
+An Admin will be able to login to add more admins, edit the content on each page, and add new "To-do".

 # Features
-- User login: a user can track keymile stones in navigating the the emigration process.
+- User login: a user can track milestones while navigating the emigration process.
 - Admin Login: Admins will be able to manage Logins, edit site content/UI, and add a new "Want To", "FAQ", and "links".

-- RSS Feed: The landing page will have a News feed with relevant update news regarding emigration.
+- RSS Feed: The landing page will have a News feed with relevant update regarding emigration.
-- Add: Admins will have the ability to add a new "Need to Know", which includes a title, description, specific links regarding this topic, and any values needed for the Google API.
+- Add: Admins will have the ability to add a new "To-do", which includes a title, description, specific links regarding this topic, and any values needed for the Google API.
-- CMS Edit: Admins will have the ability to edit the landing page, about us, and all "need to knows".
+- CMS Edit: Admins will have the ability to edit the landing page, about us, and all "To-do"(s).
-- Google Maps API: If appropriate, a "Need to Know" page will include a Google Map
+- Google Maps API: If appropriate, a "To-do" page will include a Google Map
 - Google Language API: On the landing page, a user will be able to set the language for the site.